lcrespom/shelp/README.md

   negative numbers to the bottom right.
 - **SHELP_MAX_HISTORY_LINES**: Maximun number of history lines to get from zsh.
 Duplicates are removed, so the history popup will probably have fewer entries.

+The key bindings for all features can be modified by updating the lines starting with `bindkey` at the end of `~/.shelp/shelp.zsh`.
+To know the key code of a specific key combination, you can run `cat -v` and type the key you want to bind.
+This command will echo all keys and key codes, so you can press it and copy it into the zsh file.

 ## CSS